SichangHe/CS304_group_project/project7/project7_report.md

 It also prepares the (optional) silence phones and the extra questions that are simply all the phones.
 <!-- TODO: What is this extra questions? -->

+`aishell_data_prep.sh` extracts the audio file names, and split them into training, development, and testing sets.
+For each set, it lists <!-- the file names without the `.wav` extension in `utt.list`, -->
+the map from utterance IDs to speaker IDs in `utt2spk` and the other way around in `spk2utt`, the map from utterance IDs to `.wav` file paths in `wav.scp`, and map from utterance IDs to transcriptions in `transcripts.txt` (and deduplicated in `text`).